-Lots of different factors contribute to someone getting an illness that causes dementia.
-This means that it’s impossible to predict exactly who will get them so it can seem to happen by chance.
+Lots of different things lead to someone getting dementia.
+This means that it’s we can't know exactly who will get dementia in the future.

-Having a relative with one of these illnesses does not mean that you are much more likely to get dementia when you are older.
+Having a family member with one of the illnesses that cause dementia does not mean that you will get dementia when you are older too.

-A few, very rare, types of dementia are genetic, which means that they can be passed down from one family member to another.
-People can only have this kind of dementia if their mother or father had it.
-Only a very small number of people have these types of dementia, and not everyone in their family will get the illness.
+Some very rare, types of dementia are genetic.
+This means that they can be passed down from one family member to another.
+People can only have this kind of dementia if their mum or dad had it.
+Only a very small number of people have these kinds of dementia, and not everyone in their family will get it.

-If you are worried about dementia, ask for help to find out more.
-Everyone with dementia is different, so internet search engines don’t always lead you to the right answers.
-The best people to ask are the doctors or nurses caring for your relative.
+If you are worried about dementia, the best people to ask are the doctors or nurses caring for your loved one.

 - What is dementia?